Dazbo's Advent of Code solutions, written in Python

 We’ll look at example of these in a bit.

-When creating a recursive function, there are only two rules you need to know:
+When creating a recursive function, there are three that must always be followed:

 to 0.
 We can do it like this: